jaitl/kDynamoMapper/README.md

 Artifact is being deployed to maven central.

 ## Usage
 *kDynamoMapper* supports ***only*** data classes.
-When a data class contains another data class as property it will be mapped as well.
+When a data class contains another data class as a property it will be mapped as well.

 ### Mapper creating
 ```kotlin